What’s your VC’s Tech Stack?

 While the historic capital-raising process is driven by face-to-face networking and salesmanship, some GPs actively participate in LP/GP communities to find and build relationships with potential LPs.
 Palico (7%) and Trusted Insights (6%) are the firms mentioned most often in our survey.
 However, 87% of our respondents don’t actively participate in any such community.
 We believe that these services generally suffer from a “cold start” problem.

 If LPs were actively trawling through these services looking for VCs, the VCs would show up.
 However, we have not heard from any VCs yet who have won capital from a cold outreach on these platforms.
-VC is a niche asset class, so we suspect that more popular asset classes will get more capital-raising benefit from such platforms.
+VC is a niche asset class, so we suspect that more popular asset classes will get more capital-raising benefits from such platforms.

 Keeping their records updated with the VC industry’s major data-trackers helps firms to market themselves to LPs.
 A majority of respondents regularly update their data on Crunchbase and Pitchbook.
-CB Insights, Preqin and Mattermark were also named as platforms that are regularly updated by GPs.
+CB Insights, Preqin, and Mattermark were also named as platforms that are regularly updated by GPs.

 How do VCs originate investments?

 For both deal origination and due diligence, a host of companies aspire to be the “Bloomberg of private companies”.
-To originate deals, most VC firms rely on some of the more obvious data providers, such as Crunchbase, CB Insights and Pitchbook.
+To originate deals, most VC firms rely on some of the more obvious data providers, such as Crunchbase, CB Insights, and Pitchbook.
 Mattermark and Tracxn were mentioned by 24% and 17% of respondents respectively.

 Taking a step further, some funds build their own tools to extract data from those platforms to try and identify high-potential companies.
 One of the most recent examples is CircleUp, which recently announced a new quantitative fund to invest in consumer packaged goods companies.
 Their proprietary software, Helio, incorporates machine learning as the key component to find and pinpoint investment opportunities more objectively and efficiently.

 Mamoon Ismail Khalid, Venture Associate at Quake Capital Partners in New York City, describes their deal sourcing approach as follows: “We use a new Web Interface to collect information from our applicants in a standardized manner.
 The goal is to intelligently structure the information collected and combine it with additional information scraped from the web and social media.
 We store it in a logically indexed manner and apply Predictive Analytics on companies’ metadata.
 Our proprietary data science tool cumulatively looks at 100+ factors within 6 macroscopic categories: Team, Financial Performance, Customer and PR traction, Industry and Competition, Product and Brand value, Valuation, and Exit probability, to quantify an investment “Merit Score”.
-We are taking a mathematical (weighted coefficients estimation, probabilistic modelling, etc), human-system hybrid approach to early stage investing through this tool.
+We are taking a mathematical (weighted coefficients estimation, probabilistic modeling, etc), human-system hybrid approach to early-stage investing through this tool.
 We believe this way we can extrapolate insights for our particular business model (portfolio operator VC fund) previously missed out.”

-Some early stage investors mine data from crowdfunding sites, angel group platforms, and product launch lists to identify investment opportunities.
+Some early-stage investors mine data from crowdfunding sites, angel group platforms, and product launch lists to identify investment opportunities.

 AngelList is by far the most popular platform amongst respondents, whilst some 39% of funds replied that they don’t review any of those platforms for deal leads on a regular basis.

-Gary Benitt, Managing Partner at SocialLeverage, explains how they actively leverage AngelList, ProductHunt and other crowdfunding sites: “It’s less about finding new deals that we might want to invest in, and more about getting a pulse for what types of companies and products seem to be launching, generating traction, etc. There are times when we might be interested in a company, but because we keep an eye on sites like AngelList, we might recognize that in the past 6 months, we’ve seen 4 or 5 similar companies and can really hone in on why we think this company might be more successful than the others — or not.”
+Gary Benitt, Managing Partner at SocialLeverage, explains how they actively leverage AngelList, ProductHunt, and other crowdfunding sites: “It’s less about finding new deals that we might want to invest in, and more about getting a pulse for what types of companies and products seem to be launching, generating traction, etc. There are times when we might be interested in a company, but because we keep an eye on sites like AngelList, we might recognize that in the past 6 months, we’ve seen 4 or 5 similar companies and can really hone in on why we think this company might be more successful than the others — or not.”

 What tools to VCs use to manage their deal flow and internal processes?